 Before I start, I must say you did put a smile on my face, however from where you are I am sure it is not amusing!

 Jazaka Allahu khayrun for sharing with us your concerns, It sometimes takes something drastic to happen in ones life before one realizes the opportunities that one has missed, or the responsibilities that one should have taken on.

 After all, he is surrounded by 4 women.
-That chance has been taken away from him for whatever Wisdom that is with Allah (SWT); and maybe your husband has learnt a few lessons from bereavement.
+That chance has been taken away from him for whatever wisdom that is with Allah (SWT), and maybe your husband has learnt a few lessons from bereavement.

 Now there is a boy within your community without parents, and living with his grandmother.
 There is no knowing how much longer her good health will last, and for how long she will be able to support her grandson as she does currently.

 I ask you, what if you were to take in this boy (with his grandmother’s permission), and raise him as your own?
 What if this boy brought about the kind of change within your husband that can turn him into a responsible father?
 These are considerations not to be belittled.

 To coin an unfortunate phrase, this is an opportunity to “kill two birds with one stone”.
 I think you will find that the solution is right in front of you.
-With humor, and patience, you might get the better of your husband yet, insha-Allah.
+With humor and patience, you might get the better of your husband yet, insha-Allah.

 Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.
 In no event shall AboutIslam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any direct, indirect, exemplary, punitive, consequential or other damages whatsoever that may arise through your decision or action in the use of the services which our website provides.